mediassarQlikBranch/SimpleFieldSelect/README.md

 - supports transparency of the object
 - Some of the visualizations allow to use Qlik Sense's Leonard UI styling, for example for drop down select Leonard UI styling works well

-All ssettings are sheet specific.
-You can use for example master items if you wan't to have same settings on same elemnt on every sheet.
+All following global settings are sheet specific.
+You can use for example master items if you wan't to have the same settings on same element on every sheet.

 - Global parameters for a sheet:
   - Modify background color and border style for all objects on the sheet.
 No need for another extension.